How to Measure Your Body for Clothing

 How to measure for women's clothing

-When measuring yourself for a piece of women’s clothing, the most important measurements to take are bust, waist, and hip circumference, as well as the inseam length for pants.
+When measuring yourself for a piece of women’s clothing, the most important measurements are:

 How to measure for men's clothing

-When measuring yourself for a piece of men’s clothing, the most important measurements to take are chest, waist, hip circumference, as well as neck size, arm’s length, and potentially shoulder width.
+When measuring yourself for a piece of men’s clothing, the most important measurements are:

-Hip and inseam: Measuring the hip and inseam for men’s pants or shorts is the same as for women.
-For hip, wrap around the fullest part of your hips and buttocks.
+How to measure hips and inseam: Measuring the hip and inseam for men’s pants or shorts is the same as for women.
+For the hip, wrap around the fullest part of your hips and buttocks.
 For the inseam, run the tape down from your groin to your lower ankle.

-Sleeve length: Again, you might want to ask a friend to help you with this.
-Measurements should be taken from the back by placing one end of the tape at the middle of your neck and running it down your shoulder all the way to the “meaty” part of your palm, i.e. the thenar.
+How to measure sleeve length: Again, you might want to ask a friend to help you with this.
+Measurements should be taken from the back by placing one end of the tape at the middle of your neck and running it down your shoulder all the way to the meaty part of your palm, i.e. the thenar.
 This will ensure you have freedom of movement when you bend your arms.

 Hopefully, our provided body measurement tips will save you from bad purchases and help you buy the best fitting linen clothes from the very first try!